chowbran/ZotPie-Public/Deliverable 3/batch_editor/readme.txt

 it's probably safe to ignore .pyc files, however I included it just incase, .gitignore them if you can confirm

 opttest.py is a test for a removed feature, ignore for now - will be removed when linking GUI component

+save.p should be removed, but I am including for test purposes
 *****************************************